Bytes and Bits

 ★★★★★

 WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers offers a compelling take on webgpu, though not without flaws.
-While the treatment of ray-tracing is excellent, I found the sections on JavaScript less convincing.
-The author makes some bold claims about Web Development & Design that aren't always fully supported.
-That said, the book's strengths in discussing Programming more than compensate for any weaknesses.
-Readers looking for shader will find much to appreciate here, even if not every argument lands perfectly.
+While the treatment of Books is excellent, I found the sections on webgpu less convincing.
+The author makes some bold claims about JavaScript that aren't always fully supported.
+That said, the book's strengths in discussing graphics more than compensate for any weaknesses.
+Readers looking for JavaScript will find much to appreciate here, even if not every argument lands perfectly.
 Overall, a valuable addition to the literature on Web Development & Design, if not the definitive work.

 River Maddox